Keyboard shortcuts

 Introduction

-Struqture is a Rust (struqture) and Python (struqture-py) library by HQS Quantum Simulations to represent quantum mechanical operators, Hamiltonians and open quantum systems.
-The library supports building spin objects, fermionic objects, bosonic objects and mixed system objects that contain arbitrary many spin, fermionic and bosonic subsystems.
+Struqture is a Rust library with a Python interface struqture-py by HQS Quantum Simulations to define and store Hamiltonians, quantum mechanical operators and open systems.
+The library supports building spin objects, as well as other degrees of freedom.

-Struqture has been developed to create and exchange definitions of operators, Hamiltonians and open systems.
-A special focus is the use as input to quantum computing simulation software.
+Struqture has been developed to create and exchange definitions of Hamiltonians and operators.
+A special focus is the definition of large quantum systems as an input to quantum simulation.
+Therefore, it is strongly built around symbolic definition, wherein the user defines their Hamiltonian (for instance) as they would do so by writing it down.

 Installation